 Fig. 6.
-Noise reduction in photo-consistency.
-Left: a slice of the photo-consistency volume taken through the entablature of the temple.
-Centre: the metric of [29] contains falsely photo-consistent regions (e.g. near the corners).
-Right: the occlusion robust metric proposed here significantly suppresses noise and the correct surface can be accurately localised.
+Noise reduction in photo-consistency. (a) A slice of the photoconsistency volume taken through the entablature of the temple. (b) The metric of [29] contains falsely photo-consistent regions (e.g., near the corners). (c) The occlusion robust metric proposed here significantly suppresses noise and the correct surface can be accurately localized.